paul-norman/go-template-manager/FUNCTIONS.md

 func key(input ...any) any
 ```

 Very similar to the `text/template` [`slice`](BASICS.md#general-utility-functions) function, `key` accepts any number of nested keys and returns the result of indexing its **final argument** by them.
-For strings this returns a byte value.
+For strings this returns individual letters.
 The indexed item must be a string, map, slice, or array.

 ## `last`